ZeroDrift810/NELBOT/README.md

 `/game_channels configure` - sets the category to create/clear game channels

+`/teams configure` - sets the channel to keep track of open teams

+`/teams assign` - assigns a discord user to a team, updates the teams message immediately

+`/teams open` - frees a team to be taken later, updates the teams message immediately

 `/create_game_channels week category` - *OBSOLETE SOON TO BE DELETED* This creates game channels for that specific week.
 It will only create game channels for the regular season and it will create them under the desired category

 `/clear_game_channels category` - *OBSOLETE SOON TO BE DELETED* this clears game channels under a category. it will not clear any channels that do not contain the word 'vs' so FW channels and such are OK